Our Board and Executive team

 Melissa Williams – General Manager, People, Culture and Safety

-Melissa has extensive HR, customer and operations expertise with more than 20 years’ experience working in the private, not for profit and public sectors.
+Melissa has extensive human resources, customer and operations expertise with more than 20 years of experience working in the private, not for profit and public sectors.
 She has held senior roles in a diverse range of industries including energy, transportation, education and health/aged care.
-Melissa’s most recent role was General Manager People and Culture for Powerlink Queensland.

 Barbara van Heerden – General Manager, Major Projects